a-delma/Dice/README.md

 `make`

+2) Run all tests:

+`./test.sh tests/*`

+Note that you can also test a specific file by passing it as argument to `./test.sh` The test file should be in the `tests` directory.
+The gold standard file has same name except that its extension is `.out` or `.err` depending on whether the program is expected to successfully terminate or raise an error resp.

-2) Compile a program named, for example, `filename.roll` with our compiler:
+3) Compile a program named, for example, `filename.roll` with our compiler:

 `./compile.sh filename.roll`

-3) Test a specific file against the gold standard:

-`./test.sh tests/test-hello.roll`

-The test file should be in the `tests` directory.
-The gold standard file has same name except that its extension is `.out`

-## Description of our test case -
+## Description of each test case

-The Dice program in `tests/test-hello.roll` repeatedly calls the built-in `putchar` function to print the string `HELLO WORLD!`

-We validate that the compiled llvm code prints `HELLO WORLD!` using the modified version of the `testall.sh` file from MicroC (which itself uses diff and checks its output).

-While putchar is a built-in function imported from C, we generate code for function calls in a manner that is agnostic to the function being called and supports first-class functions using function pointers and closures.
-Since we have not implemented code generation of lambda expressions, we can only test function calls on this built-in funciton.
+- `tests/test-simple-lambda.roll` - test a lambda expression.
+  This is a **positive** test of a feature **not provided by MicroC**